microsoft/vscode-dev-containers/containers/javascript-node-mongo/README.md

 ## Using this definition with an existing folder

-> **Note:** Inside the container, you will find MongoDB running at `mongo:27017` rather than localhost.

 This definition creates two containers, one for Node.js and one for MongoDB.
-VS Code will attach to the Node.js container, and from within that container the MongoDB container will be available with the hostname `mongo`.
+VS Code will attach to the Node.js container, and from within that container the MongoDB container will be available on on **`localhost`** port 27017 The MongoDB instance can be managed in VS Code via the automatically installed MongoDB extension.
+Database options can be configured in `.devcontainer/docker-compose.yml` and data is persisted in a volume called `mongo-data`.

 While the definition itself works unmodified, it uses the `mcr.microsoft.com/vscode/devcontainers/javascript-node` image which includes `git`, `eslint`, `zsh`, [Oh My Zsh!](https://ohmyz.sh/), a non-root `vscode` user with `sudo` access, and a set of common dependencies for development.
 You can pick a different version of this image by updating the `VARIANT` arg in `.devcontainer/docker-compose.yml` to pick either Node.js version 10, 12, or 14.